 $ vault list sys/leases/lookup/auth/$PREFIX No value found at sys/leases/lookup/auth/$PREFIX

-In addition to exploring the Vault server logs for indications of lease revocation issues, there are a number of key Vault telemetry metrics which you can monitor and alert on related to the expiration manager.
+Besides exploring the Vault server logs for indications of lease revocation issues, there other key Vault telemetry metrics related to the expiration manager, which you can monitor and alert on.

 |Time taken to fetch lease times||ms||summary|